-The following table shows the size of the TOE's memories: (some are configurable to the customer others are fixed):
+The following table shows the size of the TOE's memories:

-Memory type Memory size Description NVM Configurable up to 344 KBytes The size of the Non-Volatile Memory.
-ROM Configurable to 0 KBytes or 150 KBytes Size of the Read-Only Memory.
-RAM 12 KBytes Size of the Random-Access Memory.
-Size available to customer depends on ordered configuration (e.g., availability of MIFARE).
+Memory type y type Memory size Description NVM Configurable in 1 KB steps up to 633.5 KB The size of the Non-Volatile Memory.
+ROM Configurable to 0 KB or 219 KB Size of the Read-Only Memory.
+RAM Up to 12.5 KB Size of the Random-Access Memory.
+Size available to customer depends on ordered configuration.